amandewatnitrr/rt-compute-kernel-medical-devices/README.md

 ### Key Features

-- **Deterministic Task Scheduling:** A priority-based, preemptive scheduler ensures that the highest-priority task is always running, providing predictable execution behavior.
+- **Deterministic Task Scheduling:** A priority-based, preemptive scheduler ensures that the highest-priority task is always running.
+It uses round-robin scheduling for tasks of the same priority to ensure fair execution.
 - **Task Management:** A simple API for creating, managing, and synchronizing tasks.
 - **Synchronization:** Mutexes for safe access to shared resources, preventing data corruption and race conditions.
 - **Real-Time Clock:** A system tick that drives the scheduler and allows for precise timing of tasks.
+- **Critical Alert Simulation:** Demonstrates how the kernel can identify and flag critical events (e.g., abnormal vital signs) and propagate them to the user interface.
+- **Cross-Platform:** Compatible with Windows, macOS, and Linux.
 - **Testability:** Includes a suite of unit tests to verify the correctness and reliability of the kernel's components.
 - **Extensive Documentation:** Comprehensive documentation to facilitate understanding, use, and certification.